Kasun1Don/portfolio/README.md

 The final wireframes were completed using the Diagrams.net tool.

 The website was built to be responsive starting from a mobile viewport size of 414px (iPhone XR).
-Tablet (755px) and Desktop (1000px) wireframes were drawn when there were signigicant changes to the layout of the website compared to the mobile viewport size i.e. where a media query may be used.
+Tablet (755px) and Desktop (1000px) wireframes were drawn when there were significant changes to the layout of the website compared to the mobile viewport size i.e. where a media query may be used.

 ### Aesthetics decision making process